We may earn a commission for purchases through links on our site. Learn more

 2. Tap General.

 3. Tap Software Update.
-Your phone will check for any available update.
+Your phone will check for any available updates.

 4. If there is an update, tap Download and Install.
 Wait for the update to downloads to your iPhone.